AmiRM4A/AmiRM4A/README.md

 - 🚀 Explore more about PHP and Laravel framework
 - 📂 Being employed as a developer
-- 🔍 Exploring the Linux world
+- 🔍 Exploring the Docker & Linux world

 <!-- Trophies Section -->
 ## ⚡ My Activities